Part 1: Tool Options

 The relevant methodologies still had to wait for improvements in computer technology and software engineering to become fully operational.
 Government laboratories, the military, research institutes, and others with early access to computing power and understanding of the mathematics involved have been selectively applying the techniques for years.
 However, only recently have suppliers attempted to create commercial products for PPM.

 Tools for PPM are evolving rapidly, and it is impossible to maintain a complete and up-to-date list of suppliers and capabilities.
-However, the table below provides a recent snapshot (Spring 2013) of available products.
+However, the table below provides a recent snapshot (Jan 2014) of available products.
 The number of tool options is truly staggering.
 As indicated, there are now more than 100 tools for PPM!
 (In addition, there are many project management tools that are now claiming PPM functionality, but I do not include them in my list unless I can identify some support for project selection, prioritization or portfolio optimization.)

 For the purpose of evaluating tools, it is helpful to understand the typical lifecycle of a successful tool, as available tools will range from "bleeding edge" to nearly obsolete.
 Francois Retief provides a helpful characterization, from which the following is derived: